Skip to content

 Nursing Overview

 Nursing offers a wide range of career opportunities—from entry-level practitioner to doctoral-level researcher.
 Nurses are hands-on health professionals who provide focused and highly personalized care.
-They are also in demand—employment of registered nurses is projected to grow 16% from 2014 to 2024, much faster than the average for all occupations, according to the Bureau of Labor Statistics.
+They are also in demand — the Department of Labor projects that the RN workforce will need to grow by 6% over the next decade to meet the accelerating demand for healthcare.

 Nurses promote health, prevent disease and help patients cope with illness.
 They have a unique scope of practice and can practice independently, although they also collaborate with all members of the health care team to provide the care needed by each patient as an individual.
 Nurses advocate for their patients and patients’ families.
 They develop and manage nursing care plans and instruct patients and their families in proper care.
 As educators, they help whole communities by teaching individuals and groups how to take steps to improve or maintain their health.